zoonoo/azure-docs.ko-kr/articles/active-directory/develop/scenario-web-api-call-api-call-api.md

  }
 ...

-// Once the token has been returned by MSAL, add it to the http authorization header, before making the call to access the To Do list service.
+// After the token has been returned by Microsoft Authentication Library (MSAL), add it to the HTTP authorization header before making the call to access the To Do list service.
 _httpClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", result.AccessToken);

 // Call the To Do list service.